3 Risk Rating Best Practices

 Risk ratings that are well-defined, dynamic and appropriately categorized are more useful in evaluating the current health of the loan portfolio than subjective and inconsistent risk ratings.

-To learn how our clients are ensuring objective risk ratings using both quantitative and qualitative factors while standardizing their risk rating documentation, watch the Sageworks Risk Rating demo.
+To learn how our clients are ensuring objective risk ratings using both quantitative and qualitative factors while standardizing their risk rating documentation, request a Sageworks Risk Rating demo.

-For more information on evaluating borrowers, watch the webinar The Real Price of Risk.
+For more information on evaluating borrowers, watch the webinar Risk Rating: The Cornerstone of Credit Risk Management.